elotroalex/chiens/_texts/translation.md

 - my warm fur, spilled blood
 - my ears, my arteries carry a charge
 - that makes the rut of a woman in heat
-- seem to me like the unfinished gesture of a child;
+- feel like the weak gesture of a child;
-- Oh, dear face of the light
+- Oh, beloved face of the light
 - I fought ten years for a smile
 - your smile grown to full complicity
 - I will not back down ...